jaredmales/aoSystem/README.md

 git clone https://github.com/jaredmales/mxlib.git -b aoSystem --single-branch ./

-Run that command in the directory you want as the top-level directory of mxlib.
+Run that command in the directory you want as the top-level directory of the mxlib source repository on your local machine.
 Then follow the remaining installation instructions at: https://jaredmales.github.io/mxlib/group__installation.html

 Note: I have installed this on CentOS6 and 7, and Ubuntu 16.04 and 17.04.
 Joesph Long has successfully compiled it on macOS Darwin (and contributed a bunch of changes to the makefiles so it works).